katsnowstorm913/katsnowstorm913/README.md

 - 👋 Hi, I’m Kaitlyn
 - 👀 I’m interested in: data analysis
-- 🌱 I’m currently learning: python
+- 🌱 I’m currently learning: html
-- 📫 How to reach me: katsnowstorm913@gmail.com

 <!---
 katsnowstorm913/katsnowstorm913 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.